Chicken Egg Production

 I know that Merissa has told you that she has some chickens.
 Well, it makes sense that she has chickens, as she grew up with us having and showing chickens for 4-H. We, too, have a brood full of chickens at our place.
-We surpass 40 in number, (a few more than your avergae number of backyard chickens!) so I expect dozens of eggs each day.
-Lately, our hens have decided to go on stike.
-The vary in age from 20 months to 7 months.
+We surpass 40 in number, (a few more than your average number of backyard chickens!) so I expect dozens of eggs each day.
+Lately, our hens have decided to go on strike, and we're having a bit of a chicken egg production issue.
+Our hens vary in age from 20 months to 7 months.
 Yes, all, except our 2 roosters, should be laying.

 Today my husband decided to head over to the local feed store.
-He was picking up a bale of straw for me and I asked him to talk to them about my hens deciding to go on strike.
+He was picking up a bale of straw for me and I asked him to talk to them about my hen's chicken egg production.
 Apparently, I am not alone.
-Others have inquired about this same problem this time of year.
+Others have inquired about chicken egg production problems this time of year.

 Here is what she told us to try....it is a "old timers" remedy.
 She said to add in 1 Tablespoon of white vinegar to each gallon of their fresh drinking water.
 She also said to put out some "scratch", which includes corn for them.
 So, I have already went out today and offered up these two remedies.
 I will keep you posted in the next several weeks to see if this does the trick.